-Lou Stein is a London based Theatre Director/Writer who founded the Gate Theatre, Notting Hill and has worked with such actors as Dame Helen Mirren, Benedict Cumberbatch, Sir Patrick Stewart, Chris Eccleston, Clive Owen, and Helena Bonham-Carter in London theatres including the West End, The Royal Court, and for the BBC.
+Lou founded the Gate Theatre, Notting Hill and its sister theatre, the Gate at the Latchmere, Battersea (now Theatre 503).
+He directed such actors as Benedict Cumberbatch, Helen Mirren, Patrick Stewart, Chris Eccleston, Clive Owen, Rosamund Pike and Helena Bonham-Carter in London theatres including the West End, the Royal Court, and for BBC Radio.

-THE FATHER INSTINCT, his BBC Radio 3 series, looks at the connections between being a father and creativity and features his own relationship to his son Ethan, who has Down Syndrome.
+His essay series, The Father Instinct, was a BBC Pick of the Week choice.
+The series looked at the connections between being a father and creativity and featured his own relationship to his son Ethan who has Down Syndrome.

 [Listen to Lou's final essay]

 LOU STEIN STUDIO